s6007541/TIc-Tac-Toe-game/README.md

 bot will never lose!!!!!!!!

 # What do I learn from this project?
-Use basic GUI library in java
-learn tactic of game tic tac toe
+Use basic GUI library in java\n learn tactic of game tic tac toe